What To Wear On The Tongariro Alpine Crossing

 Go Guided For The Best Experience!

 The Tongariro Alpine Crossing is an amazing, unique environment to walk in and an unforgettable experience, but it is not an environment we want to underestimate.
-A walk on the Tongariro Alpine Crossing is best experienced under the safety and guidance of a guided walking company like Walking Legends.
+A walk on the Tongariro Alpine Crossing is best experienced under the safety and guidance of an experienced New Zealand guided walking company like Walking Legends.
 We’ll make your visit easy, safe and as comfortable as possible.

-Our scheduled departure dates for the Tongariro Hiking Tour for the 2020/2021 season can be found here.
+Check our Walk Calendar for available departure dates for the Tongariro Hiking Tour for the 2022/2023 season.
 For more information just give Cathy a call on 0800 WALK NZ (0800 925 569) or send an email to [email protected]